matt-paul/CV/README.md

 #### Makers Academy (August 2015 to November 2015)

+££What was final project?
+During finak project, as well as Ruby Javascript we used IOnic and Fireabae etc etc
 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC, DDD